akorkovelos/agrodem/agrodem_preprocessing/Surface_water_extractor/Surface_Water_Extractor.md

 **Note!** All layers should be in a reference coordinate systems (e.g. WGS 84).
 Examples are available in the ```Input_data``` folder.

 **Note!** Altough the river network can include any type of river, it is highly suggested that perennial rivers are used in order to re-assure flow through out the year.
-In this example, we use river that indicate [Strahler No more than 3](https://www.mdpi.com/1996-1073/11/11/3100).
+In this example, we use river that indicate [Strahler](https://www.mdpi.com/1996-1073/11/11/3100) number > 3.

 In addition to the previous layers, the plugin requires the .csv file containing the potential crop locations over the area of interest.
 There is no need adding the .csv file on QGIS, instead it can be uploaded directly through the plugin's UI.
 An example is available in the folder as ```sample_input.csv```.
 The file shall contain the following columns (attributes):